SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## TypeScript

+- [payloadcms/payload](https://github.com/payloadcms/payload) - The best way to build a modern backend + admin UI.
+No black magic, all TypeScript, and fully open-source, Payload is both an app framework and a headless CMS.
+- [atlassian/pragmatic-drag-and-drop](https://github.com/atlassian/pragmatic-drag-and-drop) - Fast drag and drop for any experience on any tech stack
+- [formkit/tempo](https://github.com/formkit/tempo) - 📆 Parse, format, manipulate, and internationalize dates and times in JavaScript and TypeScript.
+- [heyxyz/hey](https://github.com/heyxyz/hey) - Hey is a decentralized and permissionless social media app built with Lens Protocol 🌿
+- [transloadit/uppy](https://github.com/transloadit/uppy) - The next open source file uploader for web browsers :dog:
 - [LIT-Protocol/js-sdk](https://github.com/LIT-Protocol/js-sdk) - The Lit Protocol SDK provides developers with a framework for implementing Lit functionality into their own applications.
 - [indexnetwork/index](https://github.com/indexnetwork/index) - Discovery Protocol
 - [fireproof-storage/fireproof](https://github.com/fireproof-storage/fireproof) - Realtime database, runs anywhere.
 Install Fireproof in your front-end app or edge function, and sync data via any backend.